teamtomo/tttsa/README.md

   <img src="./examples/tttsa_example_result.png" width="600" alt="result of running the example for tttsa">
 </p>

-The implementation follows the algorithm in the AreTomo paper: https://www.sciencedirect.com/science/article/pii/S2590152422000095
+The implementation follows the algorithm in the [AreTomo paper](https://www.sciencedirect.com/science/article/pii/S2590152422000095)!

 ## Installation